The Appeal of Natural Slate Roofing

 Slate cannot be cut to size and simply nailed down like asphalt shingles.
 Slate needs to be cut with a specialized slate cutter, which leaves the correct flaky tapered edge.
 Nails cannot simply be driven through a slate tile – this would cause the tile to split and break.
 Nail holes need to be punched with a specialized tool which leaves an indent for the nail head to lay flush with the surface of the slate – otherwise water would leak through.
 The nails are then driven through with a specialized slate hammer.

 For a slate roofing, slate reroofing, or slate restoration estimate, and information about our industry leading slate roofing warranties, call 1.800.281.3585.
-Proudly located at the same Bellows Falls address for over 80 years, we serve the following areas:
+Proudly serving our clients for over 90 years in Southern Vermont, Southern New Hampshire and Western Massachusetts.

-Don't see your town or city listed?
+Don’t see your area listed?
 Contact us today to see how we can help!